TAbdiukov/CryptoChecker_Research/README.md

  * Built to find everything
 ```

-## Aleph's eXeTools signature

-Please visit this link: http://rotter.net/israel

 ## Guide: extract CC strings

-### Step 1 - generate "busy" file (dummy to keep the tool running)
+### Step 1 - Generate a "busy" file (dummy to keep the tool running)

 This is to later keep the CC tool running.
 The generated file is best to contain nulls (NULL-bytes), so CC minimally loads detection information.

-It's set to generate a 600 MB file which seems to work well.
-It makes the program last for about 5-10 minutes, and that's despite the claims of high optimisation of CC
+A generated 600 MB file makes the program run for about 5-10 minutes.

 Use `step1_generate_busyfile.py` (The generated file itself is NOT included, as it is easy to regenerate it)

-* *Tip*: To avoid compatibility issues, it's best to generate "busy" file on the modern host system.
+* *Tip*: To keep it simple, it is best to generate a 'busy' file on the modern host system.

-### Step 2 - initialise a virtualised Windows instance
+### Step 2 - Create a virtualized Windows instance

 For some reason, `cc.com` operates most optimally in Win9x environment.
 There, the utility uses least RAM.
-Hence, Win9x environment is needed, ideally virtualized
+Hence, a (virtualized) Win9x environment is needed.

-### Step 3 - Drop in software
+### Step 3 - Transfer files

-Once the VM is ready to go, drop in,
+Once the VM is ready to go, transfer,

 * The dummy file generated in step 1
-	*Notice*: Older FAT32 supports up to 4GB, but for some reason takes a REALLY long time to drop in big files (the lack of optimisation?)
+	*Note*: Older FAT32 supports up to 4GB, but it takes a long time to transfer big files

 * LordPE - for future dumping.
-	*Notice*: You'll need to drop in the update files to use the latest version
+	*Note*: The update files are also needed to use the latest version

 * CC - The executable itself.
 	Best to unpack first as it is packed with RAR5